midnightntwrk/midnight-architecture/specification/preliminaries.md

 While this document will not go into contracts in detail, a few things are necessary to understand:
-- Contract have an address, denoted by the type `ContractAddress`, which is a hash of data that is beyond the scope of this document.
+- Contracts have an address, denoted by the type `ContractAddress`, which is a hash of data that is beyond the scope of this document.
 - Contracts may be able to issue tokens.
 For this, tokens have an associated `TokenType`.
 Tokens of different token types are not fungible, and token